 Amblyseius andersoni, is a predatory mite that belongs to the family Phytosiidae which includes numerous species of predatory mites.
 The predatory mite eats adult spider mites, eggs and nymphs.

-For local market, Real Andersoni are packed in clear tubes containing 1,000 live Amblyseius andersoni.
+For local market, Real Andersoni are packed in 250 ml and 500 ml bottles containing 12500, 25000 live Amblyseius andersoni respectively.

 Optimum environmental conditions